Abohte/evaluation-tool-react/README.md

 This is an app that allows teachers to evaluate the performance of students, get an overview of the current state of evaluations per class and randomly select a student from that class to ask a question.

-* Database: MongoDB
+* Frontend: React
 * Backend: Express
-* Frontend: React.js
+* Database: MongoDB

 <p align="middle">
 <img src="src/images/ClassesOverview.png" width="425" />